This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

-Essential oils are concentrates made from plants.
+Essential oils are mixtures of organic compounds extracted from plants or plant parts.
 Not all but most of the plant species produce essential oils that carry the plant’s natural flavor and aroma.
 These essential oils retain the natural smell and aroma of the plant.
 A unique composition of chemical compounds gives each essential oil its characteristic aroma.

-Essential oils can be found in the roots, stems, leaves, flowers or fruits of plants.
+Essential oils can be found in the roots, stems, leaves, flowers, or fruits of plants.
 The oils generally bear the name of the plant from which they are obtained for example “Rose oil”.
-Essential oils can be used in many ways, from aromatherapy to therapeutic applications as well as in natural insect repellents.
+The oils extracted from the plants have a wide range of uses, from aromatherapy and therapeutic applications to being used in natural insect repellents.

 Essential oils are highly volatile compounds that are extracted through the process of distillation or other mechanical processes such as cold pressing.
 After extraction, they are mixed with the carrier oil to formulate a product that is ready and safe for use.
 The process through which an essential oil has been extracted is important because essential oils obtained through chemical processes are not considered true essential oils.

-There are around 3000 essential oils from various plants and approximately 120 are commercially available as potential repellent and insecticides.
+There are around 3000 known essential oils from various plants of which approximately 120 are commercially available as potential repellents and insecticides.